 Sprechmann, P, Cancela, P, and Sapiro, G. "Gaussian mixture models for score-informed instrument separation."
-ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings (2012): 49-52.
+Icassp, Ieee International Conference on Acoustics, Speech and Signal Processing Proceedings (October 23, 2012): 49-52.
 Full Text

 Michaeli, T, Eldar, YC, and Sapiro, G. "Semi-supervised multi-domain regression with distinct training sets."
-ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings (2012): 2145-2148.
+Icassp, Ieee International Conference on Acoustics, Speech and Signal Processing Proceedings (October 23, 2012): 2145-2148.
 Full Text

 Ramírez, I, and Sapiro, G. "LOw-rank data modeling via the minimum description length principle."
-ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings (2012): 2165-2168.
+Icassp, Ieee International Conference on Acoustics, Speech and Signal Processing Proceedings (October 23, 2012): 2165-2168.
 Full Text

 Elhamifar, E, Sapiro, G, and Vidal, R. "See all by looking at a few: Sparse modeling for finding representative objects."
-Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (2012): 1600-1607.
+Proceedings of the Ieee Computer Society Conference on Computer Vision and Pattern Recognition (October 1, 2012): 1600-1607.
 Full Text